 They will be remarkably powerful little machines, but it might be a bit of a stretch for them to really be able to keep up with the graphical demands of VR gaming.
 I understand the bar is being lowered on the GPU front, but I think you’d probably struggle getting Fallout 4 VR running nicely on the NUC.

-The underlying architectures of the new Vega M G-series chips are all pretty much known quantities right now, all apart from the intricacies of the embedded multi-die interconnect bridge (EMIB) that is.
+The underlying architectures of the new Vega M-powered Kaby Lake G chips are all pretty much known quantities right now, all apart from the intricacies of the embedded multi-die interconnect bridge (EMIB) that is.

 The Kaby Lake CPU architecture is over a year-old now, having been released into our test benches just before Christmas last year.
 It’s also almost identical to the 14nm Skylake architecture released back in 2015.
 So yeah, like I say, it’s a known quantity…